JakeGergen714/gergen-software-contracting/README.md

 Quickstart (dev):

-1. Copy .env.example to .env and adjust if needed
+1. Copy `frontend/.env.example` → `frontend/.env` (override URLs/client IDs if you run on something other than localhost)
-2. Run with Docker Compose
+2. Build + launch all services with Docker Compose

 Windows PowerShell: